timghill/GladsGP/experiments/synthetic/analysis/README.md

 `mean_response.py`          | Compute the mean effect of each model input on each scalar variable

 ## Workflow

+The following steps can be followed to re-fit the emulators and make figures.
+To make figures corresponding to the already fit emulators, run each python script without the `--recompute` flag.

 ### Fit flotation-fraction emulators and predict